KiwianLeigh/100-days-of-code/r1-log.md

 ### R1D9 - 2020/03/29
 I started working on the first Project of the Responsive Web Design Certification: Project 1- Tribute Page.
 It's focused on the usage of HTML5 and CSS.
 I'm using CodePen, and created a new branch to keep track of the changes in github in the following URL: https://github.com/KiwianLeigh/freeCodeCamp/tree/fcc-tribute-page-rmt/Responsive%20Web%20Design%20Certification/Tribute%20Page

+### R1D10 - 2020/03/30
+I keep working on the first Project of the Responsive Web Design Certification: Project 1- Tribute Page.
+I think I am halfways, since the code is passing 7/10 tests required to pass.
+I am using the fcc example as a guide to make the best and not get stuck.